 Naval exercises are organized regionally in Africa: East Africa/West Indian Ocean, Gulf of Guinea, and Northeast.
 Compared to exercises you do with other components, there will be a large number of civil service personnel from the host nation invited to participate, to include members of the Maritime Authority, Maritime Police, and Fisheries.
 The component can fund their travel unless a unique circumstance exists.
 For example, if a member is not a citizen of an African country, or has a passport which has policy implications for the United States.

-If you start planning early enough, these exercises are a good opportunity to get a local or international journalist embedded on a ship, or at the headquarters.
+If you start planning early enough, these exercises are an excellent opportunity to get a local or international journalist embedded on a ship, or at the headquarters.
 You can build and develop your relationship with the embassy PD officer by seeking them out and seeing if they have local contacts that might be interested in covering the event.
-They likely haven’t been exposed to the forward leaning U.S. military public affairs system and will be excited to cover the exercise.
+They likely haven’t been exposed to the forward leaning U.S. military public affairs system and will be excited to include the exercise.

 Many African militaries have a very underdeveloped public affairs office.
-The exercise provides the host nation’s military a good opportunity to partner with the component’s public affairs office, as they have a two to four-day media strategy/strategic messaging workshop planned as part of the exercise specifically for military/government public affairs officers.
-This is also a good opportunity for your embassy’s PD to link up with local media and cover the event in the press-so not only will partner nations’ own public affairs officers write articles or interview Key Leaders, the local civilian press can be engaged.
+The exercise provides the host nation’s military an excellent opportunity to partner with the component’s public affairs office, as they have a two to four-day media strategy/strategic messaging workshop planned as part of the exercise specifically for military/government public affairs officers.
+This is also an excellent opportunity for your embassy’s PD to link up with local media and cover the event in the press-so not only will partner nations’ own public affairs officers write articles or interview Key Leaders, but the local civilian press can also be engaged.

-In addition, the component conducts an operation as part of the African Maritime Law Enforcement Program (AMLEP).
+Also, the component conducts an operation as part of the African Maritime Law Enforcement Program (AMLEP).
 This is a five-phase operation that starts out as a review of the host nation’s maritime laws and culminates in an operation that focuses on counter illicit trafficking, to include Illegal, Underreported and Unregulated (IUU) fishing.
-Many of the same planning requirements for the component’s exercises will be applicable to this operation.
+Many of the same planning requirements for the component’s exercises will apply to this operation.
 You should have a five-year notice of when your country will be invited to participate in the operation as the combatant command plans this operation up to five years ahead.

 Army and Special Forces Exercises: